0x1eef/portzap/README.md

 ## About

-Portzap is a utility for managing the HardenedBSD ports tree.
+portzap is a utility for managing the HardenedBSD ports tree.
 It is designed to allow regular user accounts who belong to the `_portzap` group to create and update a transient copy of the HardenedBSD ports tree, which can then be installed into the